dooboolab-community/flutter_calendar_carousel/README.md

 # flutter_calendar_carousel
  Calendar widget for flutter that is swipeable horizontally.
 This widget can help you build your own calendar widget highly customizable.
+Now you can even add your icon for each event.
 <p align="left">
   <a href="https://pub.dartlang.org/packages/flutter_calendar_carousel"><img alt="pub version" src="https://img.shields.io/pub/v/flutter_calendar_carousel.svg?style=flat-square"></a>
 </p>